Trevor Chappell: 1981 Ashes

 Greg Chappell chose not to tour England in 1981, and there was much speculation over who would take his spot at number three in the batting line-up.
 During the early stages of the tour it was thought Martin Kent would take his place at number three, and Chappell only play one-dayers and tour games.
-However, Kent displayed poor form while Chappell was more consistent – 47 against Somerset and 91 against Gloucestershire.
+However, Kent displayed poor form while Chappell was more consistent with scores of 47 against Somerset and 91 against Gloucestershire.
+Brian Mossop of the Sydney Morning Herald said Chappell "came to Australia assured of a place in the one day internationals but needing to show great fortitutde to win a test berth.
+He is mounting an appreciable challenge...
+His ability to offer a broad bat is a quality that is not much in evidence other than by John Dyson."